spurs v leicester city match reports

 Attendance : - 22,707

-Mike England put Tottenham ahead in the early stages with a header and then it was made 2-0 by Jimmy Pearce's close range goal, but Leicester hit back to level by the break.
+With just a minute gone, Mike England put Tottenham into the lead with a header and then it was made 2-0 by Jimmy Pearce's close range goal, but Leicester hit back to level by the break.
 Len Glover got the first Foxes goal and Jon Sammels hit the equaliser from the penalty spot.

-Cyril Knowles restored the Tottenham lead and then scored from a penalty kick, after his first attempt had to be re-taken, to make it 4-2, but Leicester had not given up and Malcolm Partridge scored to make it a nervy ending for Spurs.
+Cyril Knowles scored a spectacular goal to restore the Tottenham lead and then scored from a penalty kick, after his first attempt had to be re-taken, to make it 4-2, but Leicester had not given up and Malcolm Partridge scored towards the end of the 90 minutes to make it a nervy ending for Spurs.

 Teams :